business-science/tidyquant/README.md

 ### Evaluating Portfolio Performance

 Ok, stocks are too easy.
 What about portfolios?
-With the `PerformanceAnalytics` integration, visualizing blended portfolios are easy too!
+With the `PerformanceAnalytics` integration, visualizing blended portfolios is easy too!

 - Portfolio 1: 50% FB, 25% AMZN, 25% NFLX, 0% GOOG